Keristrasz/Calculator---React/README.md

-# Basing Calculator in React on Replit
+# Basic Calculator in React on Replit

 Basic Calculator in react, for basic math calculations.
+You can use keyboard as well!

 ## You can run this app (or check the code) on https://replit.com/@KarelJek/Calculator-React#src/App.jsx